-Welcome to Professional CV Writing Services where we craft and create awesome, job-winning CVs for candidates astute enough to understand just how important that it can be to develop a professional CV.
+Welcome to Professional CV Writing Services with Paul McCarthy where we craft and create awesome, job-winning CVs for candidates astute enough to understand just how important that it can be to develop a professional CV.

 Are you looking for a job?
 To get your foot into the door and secure the dream job, you must write an eye catching CV that captures the attention of your potential employer.
 CV is short for Curriculum Vitae which is a document that shows your past work experience and education background.
 A properly written CV must capture the attention of the potential employer immediately they start reading it.
 Get it wrong, and be sure you will not even get the chance to interview for the job.